 Honesty Is the Best Policy

 Don’t overstress a sense of urgency when selling to baby boomer and older consumers.
-If you say, “Buy it today, you won’t get the discount,” the consumer most likely will know he or she can go elsewhere.
+If you say, “Buy it today, you won’t get the discount”, the consumer most likely will know he or she can go elsewhere.
 They have plenty of choices and options, they don’t need you; you need them.
 Begin a sales presentation by developing a relationship.
-Understand you’re in an emotionally charged environment and take the time to practice focused listening.
+Understand you’re in an emotionally charged environment and take the time to listen actively to the customer.
 Be vulnerable, honest and open about who you really are.
 The more honest you are, the better your chances are of developing a good solid bond in the relationship.
 Show empathy and reduce your reliance on sales charts and other tools, and take more time to understand the customer’s needs and wants.

 Challenge your current sales approach and gain a better understanding of the physical as well as behavioral changes of aging consumers.
 Remember that as we age, we can’t hear, or taste or see as well, and if you’re sales approach or environment isn’t user friendly to these consumers; you’re often wasting your time.
 Small print is pejorative in nature.
-Ads, and other marketing communications and sales collateral that has small print because of potential liability issues is usually interpreted as untrustworthy.
+People typically interpret ads, and other marketing communications and sales collateral that have small print because of potential liability as untrustworthy.
 Saying less is more in many instances.
 Let the consumer use his or her imagination to interpret your communications.
 This approach reduces the need to use small print reducing the potential of customer dissatisfaction and litigation.

 Finally, in addition to Sales 101, consider sensitizing and training salespeople to the different perceptions, values and motivators we all have as we move through life.
 Remember what one of the most prolific of sages, Anonymous, once said, “If you have sight, you’re blessed.
 If you have insight, you’re a thousand times blessed.”